 ‘From a brilliant arrangement of trad ballad “Child Owlett” to the angry title track, Tomorrow Will Follow Today is invested with inventive arrangements and urgency.’
 MOJO

 ‘A potent mix of trad ballads and their own compositions, from the brooding protest of the title track (like Dylan’s “Masters Of War”) to Roberts’ lovely piano ballad “A Song To Live By” – with a charm reminiscent of the McGarrigles’ UNCUT

 ‘A forceful emergence as songwriters par excellence’. fRoots

-Please enjoy the first videos to be taken from our new album.
+Please enjoy these videos for songs from our new album.

 ‘La Moneca’ - (Queen Of The Island Of Dolls).